mrkutly/blog/src/posts/sapper-authenticated-sessions/index.md

 A session store is essentially a cache.
 It's just a special kind of cache that is going to map cookies to records and then use those records to store data about the user.
 Because of this, there are a couple of cache implemetations you can use.
-I normally like using Redis the best, but I'm just going to use a filesystem cache here because it has almost zero setup involed.
+I normally like using Redis, but I'm just going to use a filesystem cache here because it has almost zero setup involed.

-So we need to install three packages into our Sapper project
+We need to install three packages into our Sapper project

   1. [body-parser](https://www.npmjs.com/package/body-parser) - we're just going to use this for parsing json between requests.
 I'm using the Sapper template that is setup with polka (not express) so I am going to need this.